Reduce Financial Stress without Feeling Overwhelmed

 1. Get clear on what’s important to you.

-What do you truly value during the holidays?
-It may be spending time with your kids, engaging in traditions passed on for generations, catching up with old friends, reconnecting with your childhood, or a chance to sit down and do nothing for a change.
+What do you truly value?
+It may be spending time with your kids, pursuing your passions, being in nature, exploring the world.
 When you identify what’s actually important to you, it becomes easier to spend (and not spend) intentionally.

-Put this value-based spending into practice by jotting down your top 2 or 3 holiday priorities.
+Put this value-based spending into practice by jotting down your top 3-5 priorities in life.
 Then test each potential purchase.
 Are you buying something that ladders up to one of your top priorities?
 If not, consider putting away your wallet.

 2. Fully explore the scary “what ifs.”